fastmachinelearning/hls4ml/docs/concepts.rst

 The Inspiration
 ===============

-The inspiration for the creation of the ``hls4ml`` package stems from the high energy physics community at the Large Hadron Collider (LHC).
+The inspiration for the creation of the ``hls4ml`` package stems from the high energy physics community at the CERN Large Hadron Collider (LHC).
 While machine learning has already been proven to be extremely useful in analysis of data from detectors at the LHC, it is typically performed in an "offline" environment after the data is taken and agglomerated.
 However, one of the largest problems at detectors on the LHC is that collisions, or "events", generate too much data for everything to be saved.
 As such, filters called "triggers" are used to determine whether a given event should be kept.
 Using FPGAs allows for significantly lower latency so machine learning algorithms can essentially be run "live" at the detector level for event selection.
 As a result, more events with potential signs of new physics can be preserved for analysis.

 The Solution: hls4ml
 ====================